yhegazy/PDF2OCR/README.md

 # PDF2OCR

-##
 This OCR tool converts PDFs to PNGs and then extracts text using Tesseract.js!
+Written in Typescript Preact.